IBMPredictiveAnalytics/SPSSINC_RAKE/Readme.md

 ---
 Requirements
 ----
-- IBM SPSS Statistics 18 or later and the IBM SPSS Statistics Integration Plug-in for Python.
+- IBM SPSS Statistics 18 or later including the Advanced Statistics option and the IBM SPSS Statistics Integration Plug-in for Python.

-Note: For users with IBM SPSS Statistics version 22 or higher, the SPSSINC RAKE extension is installed as part of IBM SPSS Statistics-Essentials for Python.

 ---
 Installation intructions